aspyrx/agar-ai/README.md

 # agar-ai
-Made at CodeDay NY 2015 Spring - An AI for the game http://agar.io
+Built at CodeDay NY 2015 Spring in collaboration with https://www.github.com/xudongzheng - An AI for the game http://agar.io